-In all these cases, capital owners and managers seem to exercise problematic power over democratic politics without breaking any law, but simply by exercising their standard economic rights.
+In all of these cases, then, capital owners and managers seem to exercise problematic power over democratic politics without breaking any law, but simply by exercising their standard economic rights.
 These cases strike many as flawed or problematic from the democratic point of view.
-Yet, it turns out to be surprisingly difficult to put a finger on what exactly makes them undemocratic.
-While there are several features that may seem to explain the undemocratic character, none of them is necessary for firms to have the same effect on policymaking.
+Yet, it turns out to be surprisingly difficult to put one’s finger on what exactly makes these episodes seemingly undemocratic.
+For while there are several features that may seem to explain the undemocratic character, it turns out that none of them is necessary for firms to have the same effect on policymaking.

 Concentration and collusion.
-Some may think the democratic defect derives from the extreme concentration of wealth and power.
-The defect, then, can be resolved by anti-trust principles or prohibition against extreme concentration of economic power.
-However, the state’s dependence on capital does not require a mono- or oligopolistic organization such as the Big Three asset management companies or multi-billionaire capital owners.
-All it takes is for a policy to reduce the rate of return—lowering “business confidence”—to which investors and employers predictably respond by withdrawing investment and slowing down production.
+One might think that the democratic defect derives from extreme concentration of wealth and power.
+The defect, then, could be resolved by anti-trust principles or prohibition against extreme concentration of economic power.
+However, the state’s dependence on capital does not require the existence of monolopies or oligopolies such as the Big Three asset management companies or billionaire capital owners.
+All it takes is for a policy to have the predictable effect of reducing the rate of return—and thereby lowering “business confidence”—to which investors and employers predictably respond by withdrawing investment and slowing down production.
 Even if there were no giant asset management firms but smaller firms in competition against each other, this does not change the financial structure of decarbonization projects itself.
 Green portfolios that finance long-term decarbonization projects would still have lower rates of return, attract less capital, necessitate the state’s “de-risking” intervention, and frustrate the just green transition.

-In fact, dispersion and disorganization can increase the structural power of capitalist firms, as Cornelia Woll argues in her comparative study of the post-financial crisis bank bailouts.
-While the organized financial sectors of France and Denmark actively participated in negotiation and burden-sharing arrangements, the German and Irish banks remained disorganized and inactive, which prompted their government to take action and foot the bill.
+In fact, dispersion and disorganization can increase the structural power of capitalist firms, as Cornelia Woll argues in her comparative study of bank bailouts during the Great Financial Crisis.
+While the organized financial sectors of France and Denmark actively participated in negotiation and burden-sharing arrangements, German and Irish banks remained disorganized and inactive, which prompted their governments to take action and foot more of the bill for their losses.

 Bypassing of reason-giving.
 One might think that the democratic defect of structural dependence inheres in the fact that firms can exercise their power without having to participate in reason-giving.
-However, even if they did communicate their reasons by announcing to the public or the government how the policy under consideration impacts their bottom line, it does not seem to render their power less problematic.
-In fact, explicit communication might bring it closer to a threat or coercion (see (iv)).
+However, even if firms did communicate their reasons by announcing to the public or the government how the policy under consideration impacts their bottom line, transparency of this kind does not seem to render their power less problematic.
+In fact, explicit communication might bring their stance closer to the issuance of a threat or coercion (see (iv)).

 Manipulative deception (“bluffing”).
-Perhaps the problem is that the content of their professed reasons often involve exaggeration or deception.
-For example, firms might say that they must cut jobs when they do not need to or that they need to cut more jobs than the balance sheet forces them to.
-If so, firms offer “fake” or “created” reasons, thereby distorting democratic reason-giving—or so argue Athmeya Jayaram and Vishnu Sridharan.
-However, this account only explains power exercise in the margins.
-It leaves unexplained the vast range of cases where firms engage in economically justified disinvestment or dismissal in response to policy that do impact profit such as higher corporate and capital taxation, higher wages, provision of paid parental leave, instituting workplace safety measures, and burden-sharing for decarbonization or other costly social projects.
+Perhaps the problem is that the content of their professed reasons often contains exaggeration or deception.
+For example, in response to a proposed regulation, firms maysay that they will need to cut jobs when they will not in fact need to do so, at least not to the extent stated. .
+In such cases, argue Athmeya Jayaram and Vishnu Sridharan, firms offer “fake”” reasons that distort democratic reason-giving.
+However, this account is able to explain the exercise of corporate power only at the margins.
+It leaves unexplained the vast range of cases where firms engage in economically justified disinvestment or dismissal in response to policesthat do impact profit, such as higher corporate and capital taxation, higher wages, provision of paid parental leave, instituting workplace safety measures, and burden-sharing for decarbonization or other costly social projects.